alexyakunin/BoardGames/README.md

 Live version of this app: https://boardgames.alexyakunin.com/

-"Board Games" is the new [Fusion] sample showing a fully functional website for real-time multi-player board (or board-like) games.
+"Board Games" is the new [Fusion] sample showing fully functional web app allowing you to play real-time multi-player board (or board-like) games.

-The sample implements a number of features that are relatively hard to implement w/o a technology like [Fusion].
+The sample implements a number of features that are relatively hard to implement w/o [Fusion].
+In particular, you might notice that real-time state sync works literally everywhere there.

-Real-time state sync works literally everywhere.
-Try opening the sample in two different browsers, log in using two different user accounts, and:
+Try opening the sample in two different browsers, sign in using different user accounts, and:
-- Try creating and playing a game
+- Try to create and play a game in both windows
 - Check out what happens with game lists when you're creating a game, making moves, or posting a chat message
 - Try renaming your user & see its name changes everywhere -